 Restricted driving privileges may allow the individual to drive to limited locations at limited times.
 This may include driving to and from work, school, court, or medical appointments.
 This does not mean the driver can stop off at a restaurant on the way home from work.
 If the driver is caught violating the terms of the restricted license, the restricted driving privileges can be taken away for the remainder of the suspension period.

 If you are facing second DUI charges, you may or may not have been required to place an ignition interlock device (IID) the first time you faced drunk driving charges.
-After a second DUI, the driver may have to have an IID installed for anywhere from 6 months to 3 years to be able to drive.

 An ignition interlock device is basically a breath test device that will prevent a person from starting their vehicle if their blood alcohol content (BAC) level is above a certain level specified by the authority mandating the placement of the device.